Table of Contents

 Also read: Impact of GST on logistics – How GST benefits the logistics sector

-28% GST tax structure – Luxury goods and services
+28% GST Tax Structure – Luxury Goods and Services

 The slab for 28% tax is reserved for high-end goods and services and luxury items.
-It’s the highest tax bracket in the GST structure in India and include goods that are desirable (e.g., high end cars, consumer electronics, etc.) and also whose consumption the government aims to deter (e.g., tobacco, aerated drinks, etc.).
+It is the highest tax bracket in the GST structure in India and include goods that are desirable (e.g., high end cars, consumer electronics, etc.) and also whose consumption the government aims to deter (e.g., tobacco, aerated drinks, etc.).

 Category | Items with 28% GST |

-Luxury automobiles | High-end motorcycles, high-speed cars, yachts, etc. |
+Luxury Automobiles | High-end motorcycles, high-speed cars, yachts, etc. |

-Consumer electronics | AC, dishwashers, washing machines, fridge, etc. |
+Consumer Electronics | AC, dishwashers, washing machines, fridge, etc. |

-Sin goods | Tobacco, aerated drinks, pan masala, etc. |
+Sin Goods | Tobacco, aerated drinks, pan masala, etc. |

 Entertainment | Sporting events, amusement parks, movie tickets (above ₹100), etc. |